wdbm/InfoPeace/documentation/observable_radicalization_networks.md

 "I will carry out and attack against the invaders, and will even live stream the attack via facebook...
 If I don’t survive the attack, goodbye, godbless and I will see you all in Valhalla!" -- Brenton Tarrant

 Tarrant posted preparatory links on 8chan.
-Fascists spread this via social medua networks such as Facebook, Reddit, Twitter and YouTube.
+These links were spread via social media networks such as Facebook, Reddit, Twitter and YouTube.
 Tarrant mentions influencers PewDiePie and Candace Owens and how *Fortnite* "trained [him] to be a killer".

 - [*New Zealand massacre: Tech giants told 'enough is enough' after shooting live-streamed in social media terror attack*](https://www.telegraph.co.uk/news/2019/03/15/new-zealand-massacre-tech-giants-told-enough-enough-shooting) -- Charles Hymas, Ellie Zolfagharifard, The Telegraph (2019-03-15)